fivetran/fivetran_connector_sdk/README.md

 </summary>

 ### marketstack
 This code retrieves different stock tickers and the daily price for those tickers using Marketstack API.
-Refer to Marketstsck's [documentation](https://polygon.io/docs/stocks/getting-started)
+Refer to Marketstack's [documentation](https://polygon.io/docs/stocks/getting-started)
 </details>

 ### multiple_tables_with_cursors